Steps to Becoming an Accountant in Connecticut

 Tax Preparer Salaries in Connecticut

-Tax preparers in New Haven had substantially higher salaries than their colleagues in other parts of Connecticut in 2018 according to the US Bureau of Labor Statistics:
+Tax preparers in the Hartford and New Haven metro areas had substantially higher salaries than their colleagues in other parts of the state at the median level, as of 2020:

-Job growth projections sourced from the Connecticut Department of Laborand reported in the U.S. Department of Labor-funded Long Term Occupational Projections (2016-2026) database – https://projectionscentral.com/Projections/LongTerm.
+Job growth projections sourced from the Connecticut Department of Labor and reported in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database – https://projectionscentral.com/Projections/LongTerm.